sts10/wordlist-information/readme.markdown

 # Wordlist information

 This readme file contains information about word lists commonly used to generate passphrases.

 Copies of the word lists are included in this repository, but when possible, please get word lists from their original sources, as the ones included here are likely outdated.

-The information printed below was generated using a tool called [Tidy](https://github.com/sts10/tidy) (version 0.2.91) by running `tidy -AAAA --samples <wordlist-file>`.
+The information in the CSV file in this repo was generated using a tool called [Word List Auditor](https://github.com/sts10/wla) (version 0.2.1).

+(As an alternative, if need be, you can try using [Tidy](https://github.com/sts10/tidy) by running `tidy -AAAA --samples <wordlist-file>`.)

 See below for an explanation of some of the attributes listed.